TraxlerLab/mutualinfobio/README.md

 # mutualinfobio

 **mutualinfobio** is an R package for computing mutual information (MI) and coevolutionary scores from protein multiple sequence alignments (MSAs), with built-in support for FASTA and plain-text input formats.
-The package includes visualization tools such as MI heatmaps, and is built using an S4 class structure for managing alignment metadata and derived statistics.
+The package includes visualization tools such as MI heatmaps.

 ---